 - Machine Learning in Biosciences (developed by PI Qiu): This Machine Learning course provides an introduction to the basic principles and techniques of machine learning, biostatistics, and their applications in biological data analysis drawn from problems across the scope of research areas relevant to the InQuBATE program.
 Machine learning methods taught in this course include supervised learning, unsupervised learning, dimension reduction, and visualization.

-- InQuBATE Project Laboratory (first offering planned for Fall 2022): This new team-science and team-taught course will be initiated in Fall 2022, enabled by T32 support.
+- InQuBATE Project Laboratory (first offering planned for Spring 2023): This new team-science and team-taught course will be initiated in Spring 2023, enabled by T32 support.
+This project-driven course will be led by Profs.
+Fenton and Cherry and will be 2 credit hrs, offered as a special topic (likely with sections in CSE/PHYS/BIOL).
 The objective of the course is to act as a bridge between core curricula and thesis development of InQuBATE trainees.
 Students in this course will work in groups of two or three to identify problem areas of interest around a common disciplinary theme, conduct a literature review, and propose a term-length independent research project involving the analysis of high-dimensional biological datasets.